EliseMistaken/odin-recipes/README.md

 # odin-recipes
-The Odin Project Recipes Project
+Odin Project 1
+This projectis an exercise in basic HTML skills, using tags and navigating between several pages.